mopidy/mopidy/docs/extensiondev.rst

 command name will always match your extension name, but you are free to add sub-commands with names of your choosing.

 The skeleton of a commands would look like this.
-See :ref:`command-api` for more details.
+See :ref:`commands-api` for more details.

 ::